 Complexities of Non-Custodial Fathering for Low Income Individuals

-1. Discuss how the men described the main aspects of fatherhood and the role that fathers should play in the lives of their children.
+1. Summarize how the men described the main aspects of fatherhood and the role that fathers should play in the lives of their children.

 2. Explain why even working fathers had difficulty making ends meet.

-3. Investigate the most common motivation driving the men in the study to be an active father in their children’s lives.
+3. Evaluate the most common motivation driving the men in the study to be an active father in their children’s lives.

-4. Elucidate, among a myriad of challenges, the most commonly cited barrier to employment.
+4. Name, among a myriad of challenges, the most commonly cited barrier to employment.